puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

         type = Bug AND resolution = Empty AND project = "Puppet" AND text ~ "some phrase"

    Comprehensive instructions for searching JIRA, including tips for using JQL, can be found on the Atlassian website: <https://confluence.atlassian.com/display/JIRA061/Searching+for+Issues>
+2. _User Group_:
-2. Join and search the "puppet-bugs" group: <http://groups.google.com/group/puppet-bugs> , but set your email delivery options to "none" or "abridged summary".
+   Join and search the "puppet-bugs" group: <http://groups.google.com/group/puppet-bugs> , but set your email delivery options to "none" or "abridged summary".
    Every action on a bug in the Puppet issue trackers will generate an email to this group, so it's a handy, date-ordered way to keep tabs on what's happening.
    Searches in the puppet-bugs archive can be refined using [Search Terms](https://support.google.com/groups/answer/2371405).
    Two useful refinements are: